synestematic/bestia/README.md

 The highlight of this library is the output module and more specifically the _echo()_ function along with the *FString()* and _Row()_ classes.
 Let's have a quick look at how these work:

-`from bestia.output import echo, FString, Row `
+`>>> from bestia.output import echo, FString, Row `

 ### echo() function:

-This is the simplest of the three, allowing to fast echo a string that reflects a particular color:
+This is a very basic function which takes your string as first argument, followed by any number of effects that you may want to apply to your text:

 ```
->>> echo('Hello World!', 'blue', 'underline', mode='retro')
+>>> echo('Hello World!', 'blue', 'cross', 'bold')
 ```

-<span style="color:blue"> `Hello World!` </span>
+You can specify up to a maximum of 2 colors for foreground and background and you can even use the 'reverse' to change between them.

 Supported fg and bg colors are:
 `'black' 'red' 'green' 'yellow' 'blue' 'magenta' 'cyan' 'white'`